 - Performance impact: Proxy firewalls can introduce some performance overhead due to the additional processing required to inspect and filter the web traffic.
 The impact on performance depends on the size of the network, the volume of web traffic, and the capabilities of the firewall hardware or software.

-- Evolving threats: Web-based threats are constantly evolving, with new malware, phishing techniques, or malicious websites being discovered regularly.
-Proxy firewalls need to be regularly updated and configured with the latest threat intelligence to effectively protect against these threats.
+- Evolving threats: Web-base threats are constantly evolving, with new malware, phishing techniques, or malicious websites being discover regularly.
+Proxy firewalls need to be regularly update and configure with the latest threat intelligence to effectively protect against these threats.